bbepis/XUnity.AutoTranslator/README.md

     /// Gets or sets the AssetBundleRequest used to load assets.
     /// </summary>
     public AssetBundleRequest Request { get; set; }

+    /// <summary>
+    /// Gets or sets the loaded assets.
+    ///
+    /// Consider using this if the load type is 'LoadByType' or 'LoadNamedWithSubAssets'.
+    /// </summary>
+    UnityEngine.Object[] Assets { get; set; }

+    /// <summary>
+    /// Gets or sets the loaded assets.
+This is simply equal to the first index of the Assets property, with some
+    /// additional null guards to prevent NullReferenceExceptions when using it.
+    /// </summary>
+    UnityEngine.Object Asset { get; set; }

+    /// <summary>
+    /// Gets or sets how this load operation should be resolved.
+    /// Setting the Asset/Assets/Request property will automatically update this value.
+    /// </summary>
+    public AsyncAssetLoadingResolve ResolveType { get; set; }
 }
 ```

 The only difference between these two contexts is that one has an `Asset/Assets` property you can set, while the other has a `Request` property you can set.

+Now if you actually paid attention to what you were reading(!?), you would notice that both of the above context objects has an `Asset/Assets` property that can be set.

+Under normal circumstances, however, you cannot use the `Assets/Asset` property on the the `AsyncAssetLoadingContext`.
+In order to be able to use these, you must first call `ResourceRedirection.EnableSyncOverAsyncAssetLoads` once during your initialization logic.
+This will allow you to set the asset directly so you don't have to go through the standard `AssetBundle` API to obtain a request object.

+It is, however, recommended that if you can that you set the `Request` property instead of the `Assets/Asset` property as that will keep the operation asynchronous and not block the game while the asset is being loaded.

 If you can handle the loading of the asset remember to call the `Complete` method to indicate your intentions regarding:
  * Whether the rest of the prefixes registered should be skipped.